-The parent company, DF AG, coordinates the sales organization and is in charge of DF Group's refinancing activities, risk management, contract management and documentation as well as the final outplacement of transactions.
+The parent company, DF AG, coordinates the sales organization with regard to the purchase of receivables and is in charge of DF Group's refinancing activities, risk management, contract management and documentation as well as the final outplacement of transactions.
+DF Group uses its decentralized sales organization not only for purchasing receivables but also for reselling them.
+DF Group's IT structure plays an important role in the efficient management of the global sales organization and its cooperation with the central units in Cologne.